-Day 4 – Today I am grateful for breathing.
+Day 4 – Today I am grateful for my lungs

-Breathe in deeply and slowly.
+Breathe deeply and slowly.
 Breathe out deeply and slowly.
 Did you know that the average person breathes 20,000 times a day?
 Breathing is everything to us, yet we take it for granted every single day.
 How you breathe can impact your mental state as well as your physical well-being.
-We breathe in oxygen to assist our bodies in converting the food we ingest into create energy in our cells, and to rid our bodies of carbon dioxide.
+We breathe in oxygen to assist our bodies in converting the food we ingest into creating energy in our cells and ridding our bodies of carbon dioxide.
 It’s an amazing process that we often go days without thinking about.
 Spend this day paying attention to your breath.
 Take the time to breathe in and out slowly and be grateful for this life-giving act.
 Inhale the energy of life.

 Your hands do so much for you every day.
 They hold the steering wheel as you drive, bring food to your mouth to eat, help you communicate through technology, and extend a loving gesture to anyone you wish to touch.
 Imagine a world without your hands or the ability to sign your name.
 Spend this day paying attention to all the ways your hands help you throughout the day.
 Use them for good and treat them with the respect they deserve.
 Feel what life hands you.